mlsmzk/tiktok-like-experiment/README.md

 By: Miles Mezaki, Sandy Liu, Sarah Goldman, Caroline Jung, Johanna Lee, Audrey Liang

+### The TikTok audit code is in the PageTiktok.py file in the page_objects folder. chrome_audit has not been updated.

 ## how to run test:
 1. open vscode